suparthghimire/llm-chess/README.md

 Here is a sequence describing how the app functions:

 **Note**

-Human player plays as White and AI (Google Gemini) plays as black.
-Currently there is no option to play as black as a human.
-There is no time limit on how long any player can take to play a move.
+The human player plays as White, and the AI (Google Gemini) plays as Black.
+Currently, there is no option for the human player to play as Black.
+There is no time limit on how long any player can take to make a move.

-1. Human Player plays a move by dragging a piece on board.
-This generates a [PGN notation](https://en.wikipedia.org/wiki/Portable_Game_Notation) of moves.
-2. This notation is sent to api.
+1. A move is played by the human player by dragging a piece on the board.
+This generates a PGN notation of the moves which is sent via API to a serverless function.
-3. API creates its own version of the chess game, and generates a prompt for gemini.
-You can read about prompt generation below in prompt engineering section
+2. An internal version of the chess game is created, and a prompt is generated for Gemini.
+You can read about prompt generation below in the prompt engineering section.
-4. The generated prompt is sent to Gemini which then sends a PGN response back with a new move.
+3. The generated prompt is sent to Gemini, which then sends a PGN response back with a new move.
-5. Sometimes Gemini responds with extra characters like * in response.
-This is cleaned before proceeding to next step.
+- Sometimes, extra characters like `*` are included in Gemini's response.
+These are cleaned before proceeding to the next step.
-5. The response from Gemini can be incorrect, this various checks are done to ensure correct move is played.
+The response from Gemini can be incorrect, so various checks are done to ensure the correct move is played.
-   a.
-First, the PGN sent from gemini is validated to be correct.
+  - First, the PGN sent from Gemini is validated to be correct.
-   b.
-If the response is incorrect, then system asks gemini for 1 more time to rectify its mistakes.
+  - If the response is incorrect, Gemini is asked one more time to rectify its mistakes.
-   c.
-If the new response is valid, then proceeds to next step else app returns a random playable move.
+  - If the new response is valid, it proceeds to the next step; otherwise, a random playable move is returned by the app.
-6. After getting a valid PGN notation from gemini, app checks if the LLM made correct amount of moves (1 more than the total moves after human played)
+- After getting a valid PGN notation from Gemini, a check is done by the app to see if the LLM made the correct number of moves (one more than the total moves after the human played).
-7. If number of moves is more than 1 then all other moves are undone and only 1 extra move is added to PGN history.
+- If the number of moves is more than one, all other moves are undone, and only one extra move is added to the PGN history.
-8. If number of moves are less than 1, then a random playable move is played and PGN history is returned.
+- If the number of moves is less than one, a random playable move is made, and the PGN history is returned.
-10. After all these, final check for correct PGN is done.
-If PGN is valid, it is retuened else a random move is played and returned.
+- After all these steps, a final check for the correct PGN is done.
+If the PGN is valid, it is returned; otherwise, a random move is played and returned.

 ## Prompt Engineering
 The prompt for the LLM is faily simple.
 The start of prompt has a context about who the LLM is supposed to be, i.e. A chess grandmaster.
 It then follows with providing the PGN notation to LLM.
 Then, a check is done to  see if any black piece is under attack.
 In that case, New sentence is added to notify LLM about threats to a piece by various other pieces.
 The threat is provided for only 1 piece based on order of importance, i.e. **K > Q > R > B > N > P**.